Do You Need Co-op Students?

 - Opportunity to evaluate potential full-time employees

-- Year-round availability Flexible work term lengths
+- Flexible work term lengths

 - Reasonable cost

-How to Hire a Co-op Student:
+How to Hire a Co-op Student

 - Use the search feature on this website to identify the schools most likely to have students with the knowledge and skills your organization requires